ChrisBarack/openvino-people_counter_IoT_app/README.md

 The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
 The app will detect people in a designated area, providing the number of people in the frame, the average duration of people in the frame, and total count.

 People counting applications can be used in a retail store, supermarket, shopping malls, metro station, airport.
 For example, Once a person is detected, We can follow the object through a shopping pipeline in a retail setting or track and collate behavior i.e customer traffic patterns and time spent at merchandising location.

+Prerequisites

+To run the application in this tutorial, the OpenVINO™ toolkit and its dependencies must already be installed and verified using the included demos.
+Installation instructions may be found at: https://software.intel.com/en-us/articles/OpenVINO-Install-Linux or https://github.com/udacity/nd131-openvino-fundamentals-project-starter/blob/master/linux-setup.md